Mike Marson

-Michael Robert Marson (born July 24, 1955) is a Canadian former professional ice hockey left winger who played six seasons in the National Hockey League for the Washington Capitals and the Los Angeles Kings from 1974 to 1979.
+Michael Robert Marson (born July 24, 1955) is a Canadian former professional ice hockey player.
+He played as a left winger during six seasons in the National Hockey League (NHL) for the Washington Capitals and Los Angeles Kings from 1974 to 1979.
 He was the second Black Canadian to play in the NHL.

 Hockey career

 Amateur

 As a youth, Marson played in the 1968 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.
 During the 1973–74 OHA season, he was named a second team all-star, and led the Sudbury Wolves with 94 points at age 18.

 Professional

-Marson was drafted as the first pick of the 2nd Round, 19th overall, by the Washington Capitals in the 1974 NHL Entry Draft.
+Marson was drafted as the first pick of the 2nd round, 19th overall, by the Washington Capitals in the 1974 NHL entry draft.
 He signed a five-year contract with the Capitals and would become the second Black Canadian to play in the NHL, following Willie O'Ree.
 He was available in the 1974 NHL Amateur Draft because of league's decision to allow drafting of underage players that year.

 His first NHL game was also the first game in Washington Capitals franchise history played on October 9, 1974.
 He recorded his best NHL season as a rookie when he scored 16 goals, added 12 assists for 28 points in 76 games.

 Marson claims to have encountered discrimination early in his first season, and has recalled having the racial slurs "nigger" and "sambo" yelled at him during his first game at Maple Leaf Gardens against the Toronto Maple Leafs.

 His teammates expressed how the slurs and taunts adversely impacted Marson: "There were racial slurs that were fired and he'd be quick [to react].
 He had a short fuse.
 The next thing you knew, he'd be involved in something.
 It was hard for him to work on his game.
 And he could skate.
 He was one of the best skaters in the league, but he spent so much energy having to defend himself," said teammate Ron Lalonde.

 He also was the target of numerous death threats.

 Marson struggled with weight problems and alcoholism during his career.

 In all, Marson played 196 games in the NHL (193 with Washington and three with Los Angeles).
 He totaled 48 points on 24 goals and 24 assists and amassed 233 penalty minutes.

 During his career in the American Hockey League, Marson played for the Baltimore Clippers, Springfield Indians, Hershey Bears, Philadelphia Firebirds, and Binghamton Dusters.